Vegetam/EngineTransformationChallenge/README.md

 ```
 the rest service can either be accessed via the [SwaggerUI](http://localhost:8080/swagger-ui.html)

-can use any rest tools line postman, Advanced Rest Client or by curling requests at the relevant endpoints documented below.
+It is possible use any rest tools line postman, Advanced Rest Client or by curling requests at the relevant endpoints documented below.

 API for search Train
 ```